-The warm, wet weather conditions with frequent rains during our growing season here in the Midwest are ideal for growing crops; however, they are also ideal for the growth of insects, diseases, and weeds.
+Location: The warm, wet weather conditions with frequent rains during our growing season here in the Midwest are ideal for growing crops; however, they are also ideal for the growth of insects, diseases, and weeds.
 Because of our Indiana climate, growing saleable quality organic apples in a large setting is almost impossible.
 There are also some very dangerous fungi and bacteria such as fire blight that can affect and often kill the trees.
 Organically grown apples in the grocery store most often come from dry aired climates where disease and insects are much less and trees are often watered through irrigation.
 They are often shipped long distances loosing some of their nutritional value.

 At Tuttle’s we work within our Indiana climate to use sustainable, healthy growing practices.
 Our trees are sprayed with carefully tested, approved fungicides and insecticides several times over the growing season.
 However, we do our best to reduce our use of chemicals as much as possible and spray only when necessary…especially since they are very expensive.
 It is important to recognize that organic apples are also sprayed with copper or lime sulfur to protect the trees and apples.
 Many of the pesticides we use are a synthetic form of copper.

-Here at the orchard, we have about thirty acres of apple trees…that’s exactly 4303 trees.
+Quantity: Here at the orchard, we have about thirty acres of apple trees…that’s exactly 4303 trees.
 It can take a lot of time to care for each tree.
 In the world of growing organic apples, there are practices that may be practical to apply in your backyard garden which are not possible when you have over 4000 trees.
 For example, some pests can be trapped or manually removed from the tree to prevent them from damaging the fruit.
 However, it’s just not practical for us to pull bugs off trees all day long.
 Instead, we use an integrated pest management system which is a combination of cultural, mechanical, biological, and chemical controls to keep pests at bay.
 For example, to control the red spider mites that like to attack the trees and suck juices from the leaves, we find that they have many natural predators like ladybugs, lacewings, and other mites.
 We also try to use chemicals that don’t kill these natural predators, but encourage them to kill the harmful mites.
 All of our apples are safe to eat right from the tree.
 Any chemicals that are used have been applied early in the season and have broken down to a safe level prescribed by the manufacturer before you pick them in the fall.

-Apples grown organically on a large scale in Indiana tend to have a very poor quality.
+Quality: Apples grown organically on a large scale in Indiana tend to have a very poor quality.
 They might be suitable for processing, but would not be apples you would want to purchase for eating.
 Here at Tuttle’s our goal is to grow high quality apples that families can enjoying picking and eating right from the tree, and we think we’ve succeeded.
 We follow all government regulations and suggested practices to ensure that when you’re enjoying that fresh picked apple you are eating a healthy, safe fall treat.